imrushi/imrushi.github.io/content/posts/create-github-action.md

   - Using this composite action in your workflow makes your workflow configuration cleaner and more maintainable.
   - It is great for organizing complex workflows efficiently.

-Before we start lets check what mistakes I have made.
+Before we start, let's check what mistakes I have made.
 So, you can avoid these mistakes.

 ## Mistakes were made

 {{< image src="https://media.tenor.com/uWx_Y53J7gEAAAAC/arrested-development-huge-mistake.gif" alt="mistake" position="center" style="border-radius: 8px; width: 420px; height: 230px;" >}}

-Be clear what you want to achieve.
-When I read the documentations I was not clear about which action type I should use.
-I thought `composite action` would be perfect option for me.
-Let me explain why?
+Be clear about what you want to achieve.
+When I read the documentation, I was not clear about which action type I should use.
+I thought `composite action` would be the perfect option for me.
+Let me explain why.

 I am thinking it will be straight forward that:

-- I will write code/logic in [Go](https://go.dev)
+- I will write code or logic in [Go](https://go.dev)
-- Build the program binary with linux amd64 option
+- Build the program binary with the Linux AMD64 option.
-- At the time of release add it in Assets of GitHub Releases
+- At the time of release, add it to the Assets of GitHub Releases.
-- When action runs it will fetch binary from Assets
+- When action runs, it will fetch a binary from assets.
-- Using that binary I will pass the required arguments
+- Using that binary, I will pass the required arguments.
-- Program will handle everything and post content to Medium
+- The program will handle everything and post content to Medium.

-But when I have written everything for actions.
-Program working as expected and passing unit test cases.
-I thought it will be now just create `action.yml` with `composite action` and take all inputs and pass it to binary.
+But when I have written everything for actions, The program is working as expected and passing unit test cases.
+I thought now I had to create `action.yml` with `composite action` and take all inputs and pass it to binary.
 I am happy and excited to test it 😁.

-As expected it is not going to run on first try.
-I got some errors; actions were not able to fetch the binary (I have written script for that).
-To solve this issue I have removed the script and place the `Go action` which will directly install `Go` in system then I can build binary and execute it.
-It sounds simple so written below actions:
+As expected, it is not going to run on the first try.
+I got some errors; actions were not able to fetch the binary (I have written a script for that).
+To solve this issue, I have removed the script and placed the `Go action` step, which will directly install `Go` in the system.
+Then I can build a binary and execute it.
+It sounds simple, so the below actions are:

 <!-- prettier-ignore-start -->
 {{< code language="yaml" title="action.yml" expand="Show" collapse="Hide" isCollapsed="false" >}}